Bifurcation of ten small-amplitude limit cycles by perturbing a quadratic Hamiltonian system: Introduction

 The well-known Hilbert's 16th problem~\cite{Hilbert1900} has been studied for more than one century, and the research on this problem is still very active today.
 To be more specific, consider the following planar system:

-where $\, P_n(x,y) \,$ and $\, Q_n(x,y) \,$ represent $\, n^{\rm th}$-degree polynomials of $\, x\,$ and $\, y$.
+where $\, P_n(x,y) \,$ and $\, Q_n(x,y) \,$ represent $n$th-degree polynomials in $\, x\,$ and $\, y$.
 The second part of Hilbert's 16th problem is to find the upper bound, called Hilbert number $\, H(n) $, on the number of limit cycles that system (\ref{Eq1}) can have.

 The progress in the solution of the problem is very slow.
-Even the simplest case $n=2$ has not been completely solved, though in early 1990's, \citet{Ilyashenko1991}, and \citet{Ecalle1992} proved that $H(n)$ is finite for given planar polynomial vector fields.
+Even the simplest case $n=2$ has not been completely solved, though in the early 1990's, Ilyashenko~\cite{Ilyashenko1991} and \'{E}calle~\cite{Ecalle1992} independently proved that the number of limit cycles is finite for any given planar polynomial vector field.
 For general quadratic polynomial systems, the best result is $ H(2) \ge 4$, obtained more than $30$ years ago~\cite{Shi1980,ChenWang1979}.
 Recently, this result was also obtained for near-integrable quadratic systems~\cite{YH2012}.
 However, whether $\, H(2)=4 \,$ is still open.
-For cubic polynomial systems, many results have been obtained on the low bound of the Hilbert number.
+For cubic polynomial systems, many results have been obtained on the lower bound of the Hilbert number.
 So far, the best result for cubic systems is $\, H(3) \ge 13$~\cite{LiLiu2010,LLY09}.
 Note that the $13$ limit cycles obtained in~\cite{LiLiu2010,LLY09} are distributed around several singular points.
-This number is believed to be below the maximal number which can be obtained for generic cubic systems.
 A comprehensive review on the study of Hilbert's 16th problem can be found in a survey article~\cite{Li2003}.

-In order to help understand and attack Hilbert's 16th problem, the so called weak Hilbert's 16th problem was posed by Arnold~\cite{Arnold83}.
-The problem is to ask for the maximal number of isolated zeros of the Abelian integral or Melnikov function: \be M(h,\delta) = \dss\oint_{H(x,y)=h} Q(x,y) \, dx - P(x,y) \, dy, \ee where $\, H(x,y), \, P(x,y) \,$ and $\, Q(x,y) \,$ are all real polynomials of $\,x \,$ and $\, y\,$, and the level curves $H(x,y)=h$ represent at least a family of closed orbits for $h\in(h_1,h_2)$, and $\delta$ denotes the parameters (or coefficients) involved in $Q$ and $P$.
-The weak Hilbert's 16th problem itself is a very important and interesting problem, closely related to the study of limit cycles in the following near-Hamiltonian system~\cite{Han2006}: \be \dot{x} = H_y(x,y) + \varepsilon \, P(x,\,y), \qquad \dot{y} =- \, H_x(x,y) + \varepsilon \, Q(x,\,y), \ee where $\, 0 < \varepsilon \ll 1 \,$ is a small perturbation.
-Studying the bifurcation of limit cycles for such a system can be now transformed to investigating the zeros of the first-order Melnikov function $M(h,\delta)$, given in (\ref{Eq2}).
+In order to help understand and attack Hilbert's 16th problem, the so called weakened Hilbert's 16th problem was posed by Arnold~\cite{Arnold83}.
+The problem is to ask for the maximal number of isolated zeros of the Abelian integral or Melnikov function:

+where $\, H(x,y), \, P(x,y) \,$ and $\, Q(x,y) \,$ are all real polynomials in $\,x \,$ and $\, y\,$, and the level curves $H(x,y)=h$ represent at least a family of closed orbits for $h\in(h_1,h_2)$, and $\delta$ denotes the parameters (or coefficients) involved in $P$ and $Q$.
+The weakened Hilbert's 16th problem itself is a very important and interesting problem, closely related to the study of limit cycles in the following near-Hamiltonian system~\cite{Han2006}: